 The best tickets for visiting the Colosseum

-There are several types of tickets you can choose from.
 The table below is a quick overview, but you can also find my full guide to the best tickets for the Colosseum here.

-Ticket Info and Purchase link | Description | Best For | Drawbacks |
+Tickets purchase link | Description | Best for | Drawbacks |

 Tips for visiting the Colosseum, tip 1: book online

 The Colosseum has a good online booking system that allows to buy timed entrance tickets.
+The system operates with time slots which means YOU SKIP THE LINE by booking online.

 Colosseum tip 2: understand its booking system